lcbean/comp423-course-notes/docs/tutorials/go-setup.md

 * Primary author: Lindsay Bean https://github/lcbean
 * Reviewer: Amelia Spell https://github.com/amspell04

+In this tutorial, you will learn how to set up a dev container for the programming language Go, as well how to create your first Go project.
+We will go over how to create a git repository, set up your dev container, and run a simple "Hello COMP423" program in Go!

 # Prerequisites

 Before beginning this tutorial, make sure you have: